-The Computer Information Systems major is designed to provide the student with the key Information Technology skills needed in today’s business environment, plus a firm grounding in the major business areas in which these skills will be applied.
-Graduates of the program may qualify for entry-level positions as programmers, systems analysts, consultants, user support analysts, or other Information Technology positions.
+The Business Technology major is designed to provide the student with the key information technology skills needed in today’s business environment, plus a firm grounding in the major business areas in which these skills will be applied.
+Graduates of the program may qualify for entry-level positions as programmers, systems analysts, consultants, user support analysts, or other information technology positions.

-Since being created in 1988 as a spin off from the Department of Management Science, the Computer Information Systems Department (CIS), the program has focused on the use of computer and telecommunications technology in businesses and organizations, particularly the problems of analyzing, designing, and managing information and decision systems.
+Since being created in 1988 as a spin off from the Department of Management Science, the Department of Business Technology has focused on the use of computer and telecommunications technology in businesses and organizations, particularly the problems of analyzing, designing, and managing information and decision systems.